sipeed/MaixPy/docs/doc/en/README_MaixCAM.md

 .. details::Method Two: Driver Installation on Different Computer Systems:
     :open: true
     By default, there are two types of USB virtual network adapter drivers (NCM and RNDIS drivers) to meet the needs of different systems.
 You can also disable the unused virtual network adapter on the device under `Settings` -> `USB Settings`:
     * **Windows**: All Windows systems will automatically install the RNDIS driver, while only Windows 11 will automatically install the NCM driver.
 As long as **one of the drivers works**, it is sufficient.
+If the RNDIS driver is not installed automatically, see the [RNDIS driver installation guide](https://wiki.sipeed.com/hardware/zh/maixsense/maixsense-a075v/install_drivers.html).
       * Open Task Manager -> Performance, and you should see a virtual Ethernet with an IP address such as `10.131.167.100`, which is the computer's IP address.
 The device's IP address is the same but with the last digit changed to `1`, i.e., `10.131.167.1`.
 If you are using Windows 11, you will see two virtual network adapters; you can use either IP address.
       * Additionally, you can open `Device Manager` (search for `Device Manager` in the search bar).
 The RNDIS and NCM drivers should be correctly installed, as shown below:
         ![RNDIS ok](../../static/image/windows_rndis_ok.png) ![NCM ok](../../static/image/windows_ncm_ok.png)